masettir/Laravel/README.md

 'CONNECT'
 --------
-will cause laravel to find and automatically set the database connections for laravel based on the connection variables of a linked database container.
-The 'CONNECT' variable can be set to anything, Laravel must however be linked to a database container for the connection variables to be set by the laravel container.
+will cause laravel to find and automatically set the database connections for laravel based on the connection variables of a linked database containor.
+The 'CONNECT' variable can be set to anything, Laravel must however be linked to a database containor for the connection variables to be set by the laravel containor.

 examples:
 'CONNECT=yes',